Princess Marie-Auguste of Anhalt: After the divorce

 On 18 July 1920, very shortly after the divorce, Joachim shot himself in Potsdam.
 One source reports that he had been in financial straits and suffered from "great mental depression".
 His own brother Prince Eitel Friedrich of Prussia commented that he suffered from "a fit of excessive dementia".

 After Joachim's suicide, Marie-Auguste's son Karl Franz was taken into the custody of his paternal uncle Prince Eitel Friedrich.
-As the acting head of the House of Hohenzollern, he claimed this right, due to the fact that the Emperor Wilhelm had issued an edict placing Hohenzollern powers in Eitel's hands.
-This action was later declared to have been unlawful, and in 1921, Marie-Auguste was given full custody of her son, despite that fact that she had previously run away from her husband and despite numerous servants having testified against her, with Eitel's counsel arguing that Marie-Auguste was unfit to have custody of Karl Franz.
+As the acting head of the House of Hohenzollern, he claimed this right, due to the fact that the Emperor Wilhelm had issued an edict placing Hohenzollern powers in Eitel Friedrich's hands.
+This action was later declared to have been unlawful, and in 1921, Marie-Auguste was given full custody of her son, despite the fact that she had previously run away from her husband and despite numerous servants having testified against her, with Eitel Friedrich's counsel arguing that Marie-Auguste was unfit to have custody of Karl Franz.
 However, she appeared in court and pleaded that she was heartbroken, which may have helped to win the case for her.
 In 1922, Marie-Auguste sued her former father-in-law for the financial support that had been promised in the marriage contract between her and Prince Joachim.
 Wilhelm's advocate argued that the laws of the House of Hohenzollern were no longer in force, so there was no longer a financial obligation to support her.

 Second marriage and divorce

 On 27 September 1926, she married Johannes-Michael Freiherr von Loën (b.
 1902), a childhood friend.
 They were divorced in 1935, and Marie-Auguste reverted to her maiden name.
+On 1 May 1934, she joined the Nazi Party.

 In 1980, Princess Marie-Auguste legally adopted the businessman Hans Lichtenberg, who subsequently took the name Frédéric Prinz von Anhalt.
-According to Prinz von Anhalt, who thereafter proceeded to sell knighthoods and marriages related to his new station, he gave her $4,000 a month (German sources say 2000 Deutsche Mark a month) in financial support.
+According to Prinz von Anhalt, who thereafter proceeded to sell knighthoods and marriages related to his new station, he gave her $4,000 a month (German sources say 2,000 Deutsche Mark a month) in financial support.